zimivanende/BoomiFlow-SearchFilterTable/README.md

 Default is "iconandtext"

+### IsSelectedColumn

+Tells the component on load which column in the model should be used (if any) to pre-select rows when the component is in multi-select mode.

+Must be a boolean or number field.

+Supply the developerName of the column and the checkboxes for rows where the value is true or > 0 will be checked.

 ## Styling

 All elements of the component can be styled by adding the specific style names to your player.